wkcommunications

 These grants—funded by Columbia Basin Trust and managed by the West Kootenay Regional Arts Council—are available for all art disciplines, for both individuals and arts and culture organizations in the Columbia Basin.

-To learn more about these grants and how to apply, attend one of our FREE grant-writing workshops.
-The sessions all take place online through Zoom.
+To learn more about these grants and how to apply, attend one of our FREE question-and-answer sessions.
+The events all take place online through Zoom.

 REGISTER NOW IN THE ONE THAT WORKS FOR YOU!